 Today’s grandparents are more than the occasional visitors who bring gifts.
-Grandparents have an irreplaceable role in a child’s development.
+They have an irreplaceable role in a child’s development.
 According to the American Sociology Association, grandparents and grandchildren have measurable effects on each other’s psychological well-being.
 These pillars of wisdom, strength, and support have unique connections with their young grandchildren that foster the kids’ learning and development.
 Keep reading to learn more.

 Unlike the first time around (when they were raising you), they are more confident and relaxed around children, which makes them excellent playing buddies and role models.
 Playing buddies?
 Yes!
 Often when we hear the word “grandparent” we think of an elderly person.
-Well, the MetLife report stated that the majority of grandparents are in between 46-64 years old.
-It also projected that by 2020 there will be 80 million grandparents in the world, which means nearly one in three adults.
+Well, the MetLife report stated that the majority of grandparents are between 46-64 years old.
+It is also projected that by 2020 there will be 80 million grandparents in the world, which means nearly one in three adults.

 For a kid, having a grandparent around means having the perfect companion for fun, creativity, and imagination.
 Not only can they introduce your little one to more interactive games they wouldn’t have learned otherwise, but they will also play the imaginative dress-up games as well.